Joshua-Newman/Operating-Systems/README.md

 # OpSys-Spr2020

+This is the code for an operating system that was being written during spring 2020.
+Unfortunately covid hit and the lab had to be changed due to working remote.
+-Josh

 Lab01
   clearScreen function: Using a for loop that loops through 24 times, we were able
                         to implement 24 carriage return character and 24 newline